jamesfalkner/jw18-lab/ansible-intro.md

 ### Voila!

 Well done!
-You've deployed the lab infrastructure using Ansible and repeatable Playbooks.
+You've deployed the remaining lab infrastructure using Ansible and repeatable Playbooks.
+These playbooks can be stored in your configuration management database (typically a SCM like Git, Subversion, or others.)

 You are now ready to proceed and put your developer hat on and write some code with the lab you just deployed!